-- In a large bowl, use a fork or a potato masher to mash the potatoes with the margarine.
+- In a large bowl, use a fork or a potato masher to mash the hot potatoes with the vegan butter until the butter is melted.
 Don't worry about getting them super smooth.
 Some lumps are a-OK.

-- Add the cauliflower, garlic and onion powder, and 3/4 cups of the soy milk.
-Use your immersion blender to puree until you don’t have any big pieces of cauliflower left.
+- Add the cauliflower, garlic and onion powder, and the 1/4 cup soy milk to your blender, and puree until completely smooth.

 - Pour the cauliflower mixture into the bowl with the potatoes, and mix and mash until they're totally combined, adding more soy milk, as needed by the tablespoon, to get a creamy mixture.
 Season with salt and pepper, and serve.